castral02/tf_binding/toolkit_to_train/README.md

 This is a classic mechanism called [query-key-value (QKV)](https://poloclub.github.io/transformer-explainer/).

-- Query (Q): the question; what we are focusing on?
+- Query (Q): the question; what are we focusing on?
-- Key (K): the reference; what portions of the data is relevant?
+- Key (K): the reference; what portions of the data are relevant?
 - Value (v): the content; what information should be retrieved and passed forward?

 ```python